How Paycheck Taxes Work in Wyoming

 Federal Income Tax

-Federal income tax uses progressive brackets — higher income is taxed at higher rates.
-The standard deduction reduces your taxable income before brackets apply.
-Your W-4 determines how much your employer withholds each pay period.
+Federal income tax uses progressive brackets: higher income is taxed at higher rates, not all at one rate.
+The standard deduction reduces taxable income before brackets apply, and your W-4 affects how much is withheld through the year.

 Social Security